 - Rental Car Reimbursement: If you’ve got to have an alternate ride because your vehicle is in the shop because of a Concord-covered breakdown, you’re entitled to reimbursement for a rental car, up to $75 per day for a maximum of four days per incident.

-Overall, we think Concord Auto Protect is a decent way to go as an extended auto warranty provider for your vehicle.
 The coverage, claims process, and benefits are pretty standard.
 The rental car reimbursement is higher than some providers we’ve seen.
 In our research, the biggest downside is that it doesn’t look like the company is backed by an insurer.

 Before making your final decision on an extended warranty vehicle service contract, we recommend checking out the competition.